 Asset Class.
 First, the term "private equity" can refer to the private equity asset class.
 An asset class is basically a group of assets that have similar characteristics and behave similarly.
 Common asset classes include: public stocks; public bonds (also called fixed income), cash, real estate and private equity.
 There are also others, and different investors may define asset classes differently.
 This usage of the term "private equity" typically occurs when investors are discussing allocations to asset classes - for example "we are allocated 40% to public equities, 40% to public fixed income; 18% to private equity and 2% to cash."
-Within the private equity asset class, there are different strategies, including venture capital, growth equity and buyouts.
+Within the private equity asset class, there are different strategies, including venture capital, growth equity, buyouts, and distressed debt.
 For more on venture capital, growth equity and buyouts, please see my posts "LP Corner: What is Venture Capital?
 Here's My Definition", "LP Corner: Venture Capital vs Growth Equity - A Comparison" and "LP Corner: What are Buyouts?
 Here's my Definition."

 Firm.
 Third, the term “private equity” can be used to describe an investment firm.
 A “private equity” firm is one that primarily invests in buyout transactions, but the term can also apply to firms that invest in growth equity.
 One doesn’t use the term “Private Equity firm” to describe a venture capital firm - those are simply called "venture capital" firms.